 Q Composition I

 Course # ENC 1101

-Grade Level 11-12
+Grade 11-12

+Level

 Length 1 Semester

 Prerequisite CPT/PERT scores & 3.0 GPA

 Credit 1

 Composition I, ENC 1101, "is designed to develop composition skills.
-It emphasizes the development of the multi paragraph essay including practice in information retrieval from electronic and other sources, and in the selection restriction, organization and development of topics.
-It also offers student opportunities to improve abilities with sentence structure, diction, and mechanics.
+It emphasizes the development of the multi paragraph essay including practice in information retrieval from electronic and other sources, and in the selection restriction, organization and It also offers student development of topics. opportunities to improve abilities with sentence structure, diction, and mechanics.
 Selected writing samples are examined as models of form and as sources of ideas for the student's own writing."
 Meets the graduation requirement for either English III or English IV.
 Dual Enrollment courses offered on high school campuses must be taken on that campus.
 Students will not be permitted to take the course on the SPC campus unless the on campus course is full.